maeklong/maeklong.github.io/Juniper/JNCDA.md

 ### executive summary section
 + Introduction of the customer's need or problem.
 + **Feedback : The steps of the Juniper recommended executive summary structure in an RFP are: Introduction of the customer's need or problem, identification of business benefits, overview of your proposed solution, and relevant supporting information outlining why the customer should choose your plan.**
++ **the first step of the Juniper recommended executive summary structure of an RFP**
 + It is likely to be read by all decision makers.
 + It is an overview of Juniper's value proposition to the customer.
 + **Feedback : The executive summary section of an RFP is so important because it is likely to be read by all decision makers and it contains an overview of Juniper's value proposition to the customer.**